 You can customize this Everest base camp trek package as per your requirement, budget, and departure date.
 Moreover, we also give special discounts for groups.
-So, join our expert team in Nepal on an adventurous Everest base camp trek for the 2023 spring and autumn departure.
+So, join our expert team in Nepal on an adventurous Everest base camp trek for the 2024,2025 spring, autumn and winter departure.

 If you have ever told or read that the Everest base camp trek is a leisurely venture, then it's wrong.
 The Everest base camp trek demands effort, endurance, fitness, and determination.
 A beginner trekker can do an EBC trek, but he/she should be fit enough to walk long hours, adjust to simple meals and accommodations, be okay with limited modern facilities along the trail, and most importantly willing to complete the trek.